jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

 #### A Shortcut for Propagating Errors: the ?
 Operator

-Listing 9-7 shows an implementation of `read_username_from_file` that has the same functionality as it had in Listing 9-6, but this implementation uses the `?` operator.
+The code snippet below shows an implementation of `read_username_from_file` that has the same functionality as it had in the previous example, but this implementation uses the `?` operator.

 ```rust
     use std::io;